Frequently Asked Questions

 Ocean Online allows you to use a piece of information that only the patient would know.
 You can use a birthdate, a health number or even a secret password that you share with the patient via phone or in person.

 There are a number of options.
-Depending on your EMR, you can send it directly from within your system, with no additional sign-on required.
+If you are using an integrated EMR (i.e. TELUS PS Suite, QHR Accuro, or OSCAR), you can send it directly from within your system, with no additional sign-on required.
 The email address and other patient data will be auto-populated for you.

-Alternatively, you can use the Ocean Portal web portal from any browser: you just type in the patient’s email address and pick the forms.
-The resulting note will appear in the Patients Tab in the Ocean Portal upon completion.
+Alternatively, you can send online messages through the Ocean Portal from any internet browser – simply type in the patient’s email address and add a secure messages and/or pick forms for them to complete, as desired.
+The resulting note will appear in the Patients Tab of the Ocean Portal upon completion.

 If you’re using a natively-supported EMR like Telus PS Suite or OSCAR, you simply open the patient chart to automatically download the completed note and view it.
 The process is extremely simple and near-instantaneous.